 Unfortunately, the above guide is just the basics.
 Your mining rig will probably look pretty ugly at this point.
 You’re not going to want to invite all your tech-buddies around to show off your handywork just yet!

 Thankfully, I’ve got a few tips and tricks that you can use to make your cryptocurrency mining rig look awesome!

 Use Coloured Aluminium Lengths

-Instead of using the industrial looking natural aluminium lengths, you could invest a little more and get some fancy coloured ones.
+Instead of using the industrial-looking natural aluminum lengths, you could invest a little more and get some fancy colored ones.
 Shop around and you’ll find some cool metallic finishes.
-Also, black angled aluminium lengths are pretty common – and of course, black goes with anything!
+Also, black angled aluminum lengths are pretty common – and of course, black goes with anything!

-GPUs often have colouring on them and look pretty cool themselves.
-You could match the colour of your framework to the colour of the detailing on the GPU itself.
-For example, NVIDIA GPUs are often a funky lime green colour and black.
-Using vertical lime green aluminium lengths and black horizontal pieces would certainly give your Ethereum mining rig a stylish finish!
+GPUs often have coloured on them and look pretty cool themselves.
+You could match the color of your framework to the color of the detailing on the GPU itself.
+For example, NVIDIA GPUs are often a funky lime green color and black.
+Using vertical lime green aluminum lengths and black horizontal pieces would certainly give your Ethereum mining rig a stylish finish!